billziss-gh/symsrv/README.md

 ### Symbol publishing

-Suppose that the build process of the `USER/REPO` repository places its output products (including debugging symbols) in the `build` subdirectory.
+Suppose that the build process of the `USER/REPO` repository produces debugging symbols that we wish to publish.
 We will be publishing those debugging symbols in the `sym` subdirectory of the `USER\REPO.sym` repository using the `symadd.ps1` command.

 Here is an example from the [WinFsp](https://github.com/billziss-gh/winfsp) project: